DISIC/politique-de-contribution-open-source/faq.en.md

 ## Scope

-{{%question "Am I affected by this open source contribution policy?"%}}
+{{% question "Am I affected by this open source contribution policy?"%}}

 As stated in the introduction, if the Law for a Digital Republic applies to the entire administration, the scope of the DINSIC focuses on the central administrations (with some exceptions according to Decree No. 2014-879 of August 1 2014).